 Non-compete agreements must also be reasonably limited.
 The employer cannot enforce an agreement that unreasonably limits the employee’s ability to earn a living.
 The employer can enforce an agreement that prevents the employee from competing in the same geographic market for a certain time period in the same line of business to protect the employer’s customer base and market power.
 In the modern transnational business environment and internet marketing, the geographic limits may reasonably be global in some cases where the employer is very large or seriously markets products and services through the internet.
 Not every business with a website can claim global limits.

 An employer may offer a severance agreement for many reasons.
 The employer may offer it in exchange for the employee agreeing to a non-compete agreement.
 The employer may offer it to entice employees to leave the business voluntarily rather than undergo layoffs.
-The employer may also offer severance benefits in exchange for an agreement to waive claims and not sue the employer.
+Or the employer may offer severance benefits in exchange for an agreement to waive claims and not sue.
+This is common when the employer believes there may be claims for discrimination or wrongful termination.

-You should not sign a severance agreement until you have had a chance to thoroughly consider the terms and considered whether to consult with an employment attorney to discuss the terms and ramifications.
-If you are over forty you must be given at least twenty-one days (and in some cases up to forty-five days) to consider the agreement and advised to consult with an attorney.
+You should not sign a severance agreement until you have had a chance to thoroughly consider the terms.
+You should consult with an employment attorney to discuss the terms and ramifications.
+If you are over forty you must be given at least twenty-one days (and in some cases up to forty-five days) to consider the agreement.
+The agreement also should advise you to consult with an employment attorney.
 Without these terms in the agreement, any included waiver of rights or claims may be unenforceable.